CrockPot Rice and Bean Bowl

 - Chop up desired amount of green onions.

-- Turn off heat, stir in the green onions, and serve hot with salsa, diced avocado, and low-fat sour cream to add at the table.
+- Turn off heat, stir in the green onions, and serve hot with salsa, diced avocado, and/or sour cream to add at the table.

-I used my Crock-Pot 3-1/2-Quart Slow Cooker for this recipe.
+I used my Crock-Pot 3-1/2-Quart Slow Cooker (affiliate link) for this recipe.

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-This Slow Cooker Spicy Brown Rice and Black Bean Cheesy Bowl would be suitable for phase 2 or 3 of the South Beach Diet and other low-glycemic diets.
+This CrockPot Rice and Bean Bowl would be too high in carbs for low-carb diets.
+It’s suitable for phase 2 or 3 of the original South Beach Diet.
 (Remember that dried beans are a limited food for South Beach, so if you’re actively trying to lose weight on Phase 2, use portion control.)
-This is too high in carbs for low-carb diet plans.

 Find More Recipes Like This One: